Graduate Catalog 2025-2026

 Fall term admissions.
 This program is delivered mostly online with four-day on-campus intensive lab/simulation sessions in Greeley, Colorado, during both the fall and spring terms.

 Applicants must apply to the program through the Nursing Centralized Application Service (NursingCAS).
 Please submit all required materials by the application deadline to avoid a delay in the evaluation and screening of your application.
-All official transcripts are submitted to NursingCAS, and do not need to be resubmitted UNC.
+All official transcripts are submitted to NursingCAS, and do not need to be resubmitted to UNC.

 The UNC School of Nursing will review applications following the application deadline.
 Official admission notifications will be sent in the 2-4 weeks that follow.